 evolutionary ecology lab

 Welcome!
 The research conducted in my lab, although a bit of an eclectic mix, primarily considers the factors promoting the origin, maintenance, distribution and conservation of biodiversity.
-Currently, my students are studying: phylogeography and local adapation in two coastal fish species, molecular phylogenetics of predaceous diving beetles, the influence of traits on species coexistence, and genetic responses of threespine stickleback to the presence of non-native fish species.
+Currently, my students are studying: adapation to young environments in threespine stickleback, molecular phylogenetics of predaceous diving beetles, the influence of traits on species coexistence in seed beetles, and genetic responses of threespine stickleback to the presence of non-native fish species.
 I also maintain active interests in community phylogenetics, geography of diversification, enemy-victim interactions, species invasions, and the ecology and evolution of angiosperm breeding systems.

 Opportunities - please read before contacting me

-Updated September 2013: In addition to inquiries from potential postdoctoral fellows with/competitive for external funding (see below), I have 2-3 graduate student openings in my lab for September 2014 (see below), by which time I expect up to three of my current graduate students will have sucessfully defended.
+Updated February 2014: In addition to inquiries from potential postdoctoral fellows with/competitive for external funding (see below), I have 1-2 graduate student openings in my lab for September 2014 (see below).

 Postdoctoral Fellow openings: I do not have funds to support the stipend of a postdoctoral fellow.
 That said, inquiries from interested folks with external funding - or those that want to apply for external funding (e.g., NSERC Postdoctoral Fellowships) with me - are always welcome.